 South Korea is becoming one of the most vibrant nations in the world and a growing tourist destination.
-South Korea has come a long way since the Korean War where their national income per citizen was the same as the country Ghana.
-In 60 years they have become one of the top economic powers in the world.
+South Korea had come a long way since the Korean War when its national income per citizen was the same as Ghana’s.
+In 60 years, they have become one of the top economic powers in the world.
 South Korea now makes smartphones, TVs, laptops, and tablets.
 They even have an up-and-coming startup ecosystem in Korea.
-The success of South Korea, in turn, has created many Korean angels and VCs who are looking to invest their money in Korean companies.
+The success of South Korea, in turn, has created many Korean angels and VCs looking to invest their money in Korean companies.
 Korean Fundraising can be hard but here are some things to know.

 Korean Fundraising 101 – the Basics for Raising Money in Korea

 Raising venture capital in Korea is not easy.
 Many startups in Korea have a hard time raising that initial seed investment.
 This is because even for seed investments, many investors in Korea want to see growth or some form of traction along with sales.
-However, for the startups, they need that seed investment to show growth and traction or sales.
-For example, it might be possible to grow your monthly visitors by creating content, but this means you will have less time to do marketing.
-Or you can generate sales but you will be too busy working with clients or taking on projects instead of growing your brand.
+However, startups need that seed investment to show growth, traction, or sales.
+For example, growing your monthly visitors by creating content might be possible, but this means you will have less time to do marketing.
+Or you can generate sales but will be too busy working with clients or taking on projects instead of growing your brand.

 To be a great fundraiser in Korea takes a lot of skills that can’t be learned overnight.
-Throughout my years covering Korean startups and meeting great Korean entrepreneurs, I have seen a lot of great fundraisers get seed funding for their early-stage startups in Korea.
-Most were able to speak Korean and really sell their idea to investors.
+Throughout my years covering Korean startups and meeting great entrepreneurs, I have seen many great fundraisers get seed funding for their early-stage startups in Korea.
+Most were able to speak Korean and sell their idea to investors.
 However, even for these entrepreneurs getting funding in the next few rounds gets difficult.
-This can also be seen in the blockchain startup scene in Korea where initial funding raising was easy through ICOs however getting the next level series A and etc is very difficult.
+This can also be seen in the blockchain startup scene in Korea, where initial funding was easy through ICOs, but getting to the next level, series A, etc., is very difficult.

 Lessons to learn from Korean CEOs